-Mike Buchheit is director of the Grand Canyon Conservancy Field Institute, a professional landscape photographer and instructor, freelance travel writer, and a popular lecturer on a wide variety of Grand Canyon-related topics.
-As a long-time resident, 3,000-mile hiker, and frequent river runner, the Iowa native has gained an intimate knowledge of the park that he calls home.
+Mike Buchheit was the director of the Grand Canyon Conservancy Field Institute for over 25 years, a professional landscape photographer and instructor, a freelance travel writer, and a popular lecturer on a wide variety of Grand Canyon-related topics.
+As a long-time resident, 3,000-mile hiker, and frequent river runner, the Iowa native has gained an intimate knowledge of the park that he called home.

 This intimacy is most obvious in his prose and photography.
 The latter has become his passion of late.
 Mike’s portfolio includes hundreds of unique images of the Grand Canyon and greater Southwest.
 His photographs are sold in the Tanglewood Fine Art gallery in Flagstaff, AZ, on the website Grand Canyon Prints, and in a number of sales outlets in Grand Canyon National Park.